Vice News: History

 In November 2014, Vice News launched its French-language version.

-In October 2015 Vice hired Josh Tyrangiel to run a daily Vice News show for HBO.
+In October 2015, Vice hired Josh Tyrangiel to run a daily Vice News show for HBO.
 Tyrangiel had recently left Bloomberg Businessweek, where he was reported to be "a divisive figure who was both admired and despised during his six years there."
 Tyrangiel named Ryan McCarthy, formerly an assistant editor of The New York Times, as editor-in-chief of Vice News.

-In May 2016, it was announced that Tyrangiel had also been given control of the weekly Vice on HBO show as well as Vice News.
-As the announcement was made, Tyrangiel promptly laid off much of the news staff.
+In May 2016, it was announced that Tyrangiel had been promoted to oversee all of Vice News.
+As the announcement was made, Tyrangiel promptly laid off some 20 editorial and production staff members.
 In an interview given the previous week, Vice Media founder Shane Smith called Tyrangiel "a murderer," foretelling a "bloodbath" in digital media.

-On May 24, 2016, a change in leadership at Vice News resulted in the laying off of some 20 editorial and production staff members.
 That June, Tyrangiel touted various new hires he had brought aboard as part of his team.

-In December 2016, it was announced that Vice News had entered into a partnership with The Guardian newspaper that will include Guardian journalists working at Vice's offices in East London and contributing to the two HBO television programs currently on the air.
+In December 2016, it was announced that Vice News had entered into a partnership with The Guardian newspaper that would include Guardian journalists working at Vice's offices in East London and contributing to the two HBO television programs currently on the air.
 It will also include allowing The Guardian access to Vice's video production skills with content distributed to its millennial-skewed global audience.

+On May 15, 2023, Vice Media formally filed for Chapter 11 bankruptcy, as part of a possible sale to a consortium of lenders including Fortress Investment Group, which will, alongside Soros Fund Management and Monroe Capital, invest $225 million as a credit bid for nearly all of its assets.
+In February 2024, Vice Media announced it would shutter the vice.com website and cut hundreds of jobs.
+The YouTube channel of Vice News was taken over by Vice co-founder Shane Smith and began uploading podcasts held by Smith, featuring right-leaning guests.

 Reporters

 Vice News had more than 100 members of its reporting and editorial staff in 35 bureaus around the world including New York City, Toronto, London, Berlin, Mexico City, São Paulo, Los Angeles, Istanbul, Moscow, Beijing, and Kabul.
-On April 21, 2014, while covering the Russo-Ukrainian War, Simon Ostrovsky, a Vice News reporter was kidnapped by pro-Russian separatist forces and held for three days until being released in Sloviansk.
+On April 21, 2014, while covering the Russo-Ukrainian War, Vice News reporter Simon Ostrovsky was kidnapped by pro-Russian separatist forces and held for three days before being released in Sloviansk.